NTag/dotted-map/README.md

 const map = new DottedMap({
   height,
   width, // (one of both if enough)
-  countries: ['FRA', 'DEU'] // if not present, whole world is used
+  countries: ['FRA', { id: 'DEU', svgOptions: { color: 'blue' } }] // if not present, whole world is used
-  region: { lat: {min, max}, lng: {min, max} }, // if not present, it fits the countries or the world })
+  region: { lat: {min, max}, lng: {min, max} }, // if not present, it fits the countries or the world
+  grid: 'vertical' | 'diagonal',
+})

 // → it will cache the points array